 What are asphalt shingles?

-What are the pros and cons of a shingle roof, a tile roof and a metal roof?
+The pros and cons of a shingle roof, a tile roof and a metal roof?

 What's a tile roof and a metal roof?

-What's it cost to inspect a roof
+Cost to inspect a roof.

 Before modern technologies, natural materials such as grass and wood, were all we had to protect our homes.
 Although these natural roofs had an old-world charm, they were not without their disadvantages.
 Being natural, they were prone to burning, decay, mold, pests and infestations.
 They were also high maintenance.